ybulach/puppet-panel/README.md

 In order to use LDAP authentication, you need to install those dependencies (inside the virtualenv):

     pip install python-ldap django-auth-ldap

+**INFO**: additional system packages may be needed.
+For example on Debian:

+    apt-get install libsasl2-dev python-dev libldap2-dev libssl-dev

 Add this configuration to your `panel/settings_local.py` (here for OpenLDAP) and change it according to your needs: